The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters: Introduction

+Our work builds on the large sample of hot jupiters observed by \tess{} and previous demographic studies of nearby companions to hot jupiters.
+Since the work by \citet{Hord2021AJ}, several other hot jupiter systems with nearby companions have been discovered \citep{2020ApJ...892L...7H, 2022AJ....164...13H, 2023MNRAS.525L..43M, 2023MNRAS.524.1113S, 2024ApJ...971L..28K, McKee2025ApJ, 2026AJ....171..359Q, Livesey2026ApJL}.
+This means that, for the first time, there is an opportunity to measure the occurrence rate of these nearby companions based on positive detections and a large statistical sample of hot jupiters. \autoref{fig:family_portrait} provides a \enquote{family portrait} of the architectures of these compact multiplanet hot jupiter systems.

-In this work, we perform the largest ever uniform search for transiting inner companions to transiting \hj s in \tess{} data.
-We identify around two thousand likely hot jupiters from the \tess\ planet candidate catalog and search their light curves for close transiting companions.
-We carefully vet any new signal and eliminate known astrophysical false positives such as eclipsing binaries or stellar variations.
-We characterize the sensitivity of our pipeline and calculate a refined occurrence rate for close companions, given the existence of these \hj s.
-Our paper is organized as follows: Section \ref{sec:sample} describes our sample selection, Section \ref{sec:search} discusses our planet search pipeline, and we list the detected signals in Section \ref{sec:results}.
-We describe the methodology behind our occurrence rate calculations and their results in Section \ref{sec:occurrence}, and we discuss the implications of these measurements in Section \ref{sec:discussion} before concluding in Section \ref{sec:conclusions}.
+In this work, we perform the largest ever uniform search for short-period transiting companions to transiting hot jupiters and calculate the occurrence rate of these companions corrected for observational biases and detection completeness, for the first time based on a positive number of detections.
+We identify $\approx 2000$ likely hot jupiters from the \tess{} Objects of Interest catalog of planet candidates (\autoref{sec:sample}).
+After searching their light curves for transiting companions with small orbital periods (\autoref{sec:search}), we carefully vet any new signal and eliminate known astrophysical false positives such as eclipsing binaries or stellar variations, reporting our detections in \autoref{sec:results}.
+We characterize the sensitivity of our pipeline and calculate the occurrence rate for nearby companions, given the existence of these hot jupiters (\autoref{sec:occurrence}).
+We discuss the implications of the occurrence rate measurements and architectures of these planetary systems in \autoref{sec:discussion}, concluding with \autoref{sec:conclusions}.